sequenceiq/cloudbreak-shell/README.md

 ./gradlew clean build
 ```

-_Note: In case you use the hosted version of Cloudbreak you should use the `latest-release.sh` to get the right version of the CLI.
+_Note: In case you use the hosted version of Cloudbreak you should use the `latest-release.sh` to get the right version of the CLI._
-In case you build your own Cloudbreak from the `master` branch you should use the `latest-snap.sh` to get the right version of the CLI._

 <!--more-->